 Why so?
-Because their constituents – presumably like you if you are here to learn – only rarely know that SEL programs and practices exist.
-Mainstream media doesn’t help as it barely covers education matters intelligently, much less follows the progress and successes of SEL.
+Because their constituents – presumably like you – only rarely know that these programs and practices exist.
+Mainstream media doesn’t help as it barely covers education matters intelligently, much less follows the progress and successes of EQ learning.

-Only 15 state legislatures have adopted SEL standards.
-Even “progressive” California is only now going through the process of defining standards, with none yet proposed to the legislature by the state Education Department.
+Only 15 state legislatures have adopted EQ or social-emotional learning standards.
+Even “progressive” California’s state Education Department only recently completed the process of defining standards, with none yet formally adopted by the legislature.

 Notably, setting standards doesn’t equal funding implementation; it’s only a step in the process.

-The Big EQ Campaign has taken on the task of educating the public.
-Once you as a member of the public get informed, then it is up to you to educate school board members and relevant funding lawmakers.
+The Big EQ’s EQuip Our Kids! campaign has taken on the task of educating the public.
+Once you as a member of the public get informed, then it’s up to you to educate school board members and relevant funding lawmakers.